HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 Remember, while adopting these formats can significantly reduce data transfer and processing requirements, it's crucial to balance compression with maintaining necessary image quality.
 Over-compression can lead to degraded user experience and potential re-uploads, negating some of the sustainability benefits.

-For more detailed information on implementing these formats and their performance implications, refer to our <a hreflang="en" href="./performance">Performance chapter</a>.
+For more detailed information on implementing these formats and their performance implications, refer to our [Performance chapter](./performance).

 ##### Responsiveness, size, and quality